se-edu/se-book/codeQuality/avoidShortcuts/basic/avoidEmptyCatchBlocks/text.md

 <div id="body">

-Never write an empty `catch` statement.
-At least give a comment to explain why the `catch` block is left empty.
+**Avoid empty `catch` statements**, as they are a way to ignore errors silently (which is not a good thing).
+In cases when it is unavoidable, at least give a comment to explain why the `catch` block is left empty.

 </div>